Bonds and the Benefits they Provide to Themselves

-One of the cheapest and best long term sources of funding for corporations is to issue bonds.
+One of the cheapest and best long-term funding sources for corporations is issuing bonds.

 How do corporations issue bonds to benefit themselves?
 Can they change the rules once the bond is issued?

 That is life, and you are stuck with your earlier decision.
 But general interest rates could have gone lower, and you could have earned a higher than market interest rate (you are earning 6%).
-Now the bond issuer is stuck, right?
+Now the bond issuer is stuck.

 How was this advantage for Corporation A allowed to happen?
 Simple — you trusted Wall Street.
 There are numerous other advantages dreamed up by Wall Street to provide advantages to their side.
-Be careful and make sure you fully understand how bonds work and how their benefits can help you and how their disadvantages can damage you.
+Be careful and ensure you fully understand how bonds work, how their benefits can help you, and how their disadvantages can damage you.